rafi-gemhar33/rails-notes/ruby/5_the_default_object_self_scope_and_visibility.md

 - String inside `initialize` resolves to `Violin::String`,
   * make sure you’re referring to the built-in, original String class
   * constant path separator `::` at the beginning => `::String`
-- Like the `/` at the beginning of a pathname, the `::` of constant means “start the search at the top level.
+- Like the `/` at the beginning of a pathname, the `::` of constant means "start the search at the top level.

 ### Class variable syntax, scope, and visibility